olivecc/chop-8/README.md

 ## Future Additions

-* Add audio to front-end
 * Better build support/documentation, e.g. CMake support
 * Thread safety (if not already satisfied)
 * (Dis)assembler
-* Support for the Libretro API to use RetroArch as a front-end
-* Dynamic recompilation

 ## Built With